katerinanavab/webdocs/docs/unit03/notes301.md

 ```

 **Multiple class names** can be added to the same element, as long as they are separated with a SPACE.
 Here, the CSS rules associated with Bootstrap's `.display-1` class AND `.text-primary` class are **both** applied to the `<h1>` element.
 > 💬 **DISCUSS:** What aspects of the heading's style were changed by applying these two classes?
-What do you think the actual CSS rules for these classes are?
+What do you think the actual CSS rules (`property: value`) for these classes are?

 </div>